 Introduction

-Ofqual routinely analyses how attainment gaps for students with different characteristics (some of which are protected) and socio-economic status vary over time, for GCSEs and A levels (referred to here as general qualifications (GQ)) and a subset of vocational and technical qualifications included in Performance Tables (VTQ).
+Ofqual routinely carries out equalities analysis for qualification results to examine how attainment gaps for students with different characteristics (some of which are protected) and socio-economic status vary over time.
+We have repeated this analysis for 2025, for A levels (referred to here as general qualifications (GQ)) and a subset of level 3 vocational and technical qualifications (VTQ) included in Department for Education’s (DfE’s) performance tables.

 It should be noted that differences in attainment between groups of students can have multiple and complex causes.
-It is not possible to disentangle causal factors such as the effects of teaching and learning from the impacts of the pandemic .
-Therefore, while we aim to report differences in attainment associated with students’ characteristics where they appear to exist, we do not speculate on their underlying causes.
+It is not possible to disentangle causal factors such as the effects of teaching and learning from the impacts of the pandemic.
+Therefore, while we aim to report differences in attainment associated with student characteristics where they appear to exist, we do not speculate on their underlying causes.
 A degree of change is expected in any given year, and some of the findings reported here are likely to reflect normal fluctuations from one year to the next.

 Background